acepor/acepor.github.io/_posts/2018-08-16-startup-school-fundraising.md

 ---
 layout: post
-title: Review of The Lean Startup
+title: About Fundraising
-tags: [startup, review]
+tags: [startup]
 ---

 When people talk about startups, one term always appears -- fundraising.
 It seems that fundraising is a must to startups, and indeed it is.
 In [The Hacker's Guide to Investors](http://paulgraham.com/guidetoinvestors.html), Paul Graham mentioned that: